 In 2019, we spoke with over 1,500 Vermonters and scheduled them to receive a full home assessment in 2020.
 In addition, we provided over 1,200 Vermonters with a voucher to replace an appliance or wood stove through a new program.
 Before these program changes, we served around 350 Vermonters each year with this program.
 Now, between the two services, we helped almost seven times as many energy-burdened Vermonters than in previous years.

-Note: As we work to provide service to all pre-screened eligible customers, we have paused our enrollment for the program until later in 2020.
+Note: As we work to provide service to all pre-screened eligible customers, we have paused our enrollment for the program.
 We know we’ve only reached a fraction of Vermonters who could benefit from a program like this, and we look forward to re-opening enrollment.

 Ruth knew that her home needed an efficiency upgrade, but wasn’t sure where to start.
 She knew she didn’t want to replace her windows, because the high upfront cost likely wouldn’t bring enough energy savings to make up for it.
 But she was looking for some expert assistance.
 At a community meeting near her home in Danville, she learned about free home energy consultations to answer the exact kinds of questions she was thinking through.
 She signed right up.